gregdp/segger/README.md

 To Install:

 1. First, <a href="https://www.cgl.ucsf.edu/chimera/download.html">download</a> and install Chimera.
-2. Download latest version of Segger from the <a href="https://github.com/gregdp/segger/tree/master/download">download</a> folder
+2. <a href="https://github.com/gregdp/segger/tree/master/download">Download</a> latest version of Segger.
 3. In a terminal, navigate to where the file was downloaded, then run the following commands:
 * unzip Segger_2_0.zip
 * cd Segger_2_0